-Located on the Asian shore, 35 km southeast of the Bosphorus, Sabiha Gökçen (IATA codes: SAW / ICAO: LTFJ) offers a strategic alternative preferred for Asia-Pacific destinations and passengers staying on the Asian side (Kadıköy, Üsküdar, Çamlıca districts).
-The airport hosts the ExecuJet FBO, a benchmark international operator.
+Located on the Asian shore, 35 km southeast of the Bosphorus, Sabiha Gökçen is a relevant alternative for passengers staying on the Asian side (Kadıköy, Üsküdar, Çamlıca) or for routes towards the Gulf and Asia-Pacific.
+The airfield hosts the ExecuJet FBO.

 Private Jet Flight Prices From This Destination